kheller18/data-structures-algorithms/questions/CSS.md

           </div>
         ```
       + The selector will match all elements that have a class of box and that are immediate children of the `#container` element.
 That means, unlike the descendant combinator, there can’t be another element wrapping `.box` it has to be a direct child element.
-    + `General Sibling Combinator`: A selector that uses a general sibling combinator to match elements based on sibling relationships.
+    + `General Sibling Combinator`: uses a general sibling combinator to match elements based on sibling relationships.
 The selected elements are beside each other in the HTML.
       + ```
           h2 ~ p {
             margin-bottom: 20px;